Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 You may NOT:

 #### Academic Integrity Violations
-- Use the Service during actual SAT examinations
+- Use the Service during actual standardized test examinations
-- Attempt to circumvent practice question limitations
 - Create or distribute answer keys or shortcuts

 #### Technical Violations